Ian-Fogelman/Ian-blog/_posts/2019-09-24-Creating-CLR-For-SQL-Server.markdown

 ![CLR Project Type](/assets/img/CLR2.png)

-Next pase this code into the project.
+Next paste this code into the project.

 {% highlight csharp %}
 using Microsoft.SqlServer.Server;